 There are few things harder than leaving a loved one at a nursing home.
 Though we expect nursing homes to treat our loved ones with the respect they deserve, this does not always happen.
-If you believe that your loved one is a victim of nursing home negligence or abuse, you should strongly consider reaching out to an experienced Prince George’s County nursing home neglect lawyer right here at McCarthy, Winkelman & Mester, LLP today.
+If you believe that your loved one is a victim of nursing home negligence or abuse, you should strongly consider reaching out to an experienced Prince George’s County nursing home neglect lawyer right here at McCarthy, Winkelman, Mester & Offutt, L.L.P. today.
 Contact us so you can tell us your story and so we can begin fighting for your loved one’s rights.

 Prince George’s County Nursing Home Neglect Lawyer | Serving MD, VA, & D.C.